awang1245/kopi-development/README.md

 ## Overview

-In this project, I designed and developed a website for an imaginary coffee brand, Kopi Organic Roastery.
+In this project, I designed and developed a website for my imagined coffee brand, Kopi Organic Roastery.
 The goal was to create an interactive list-based interface where users are able to select and aggregate items.
-Users are able to browse, filter, and sort through Kopi's signature coffee offerings and add them to cart.
+Users can browse, filter, and sort through Kopi's signature coffee offerings and add them to their carts.

 Visit the deployed website: https://awang1245.github.io/kopi-development/
 Learn more about the project: https://awang1245.github.io/anna-wang-portfolio/#/kopi-development